 Please bring the following items to hospital:

 Your anaesthetic will usually be provided by a professional from the Gold Coast Tweed Anaesthesia Group (07 5598 0900).
-You?ll be given some information about your anaesthetic and your anaesthetist by your colorectal surgeon.
+You will be given some information about your anaesthetic and your anaesthetist by your colorectal surgeon.
 You?re encouraged to speak with your anaesthetist or your GP if you have any questions or concerns related to your anaesthetic.

 After Your Surgery